werf/werf/docs/_includes/cli/werf_ci_env.md

       --shell='':
             Set to cmdexe, powershell or use the default behaviour that is compatible with any unix shell (default $WERF_SHELL).
-      --tagging-strategy='stages-signature':
-            * stages-signature: always use '--tag-by-stages-signature' option to tag all published
-            images by corresponding stages-signature;
-            * tag-or-branch: generate auto '--tag-git-branch' or '--tag-git-tag' tag by specified
-            CI_SYSTEM environment variables.
       --tmp-dir='':
             Use specified dir to store tmp files and dirs (default $WERF_TMP_DIR or system tmp dir)
 ```